speedata/publisher/doc/manual/doc/description-en/xpath.md

 sd:current-column(\<name\>) | Return the current column.
-If `name` is given, return the column of the given frame. sd:current-framenumber(\<name\>) | Return the current frame number of given positioning area. sd:count-saved-pages(\<name\>)  | Return the number of saved pages from `<SavePages>`. sd:alternating(\<type\>, \<text\>,\<text\>,.. ) | On each call the next element will be returned.
+If `name` is given, return the column of the given frame. sd:current-framenumber(\<name\>) | Return the current frame number of given positioning area. sd:count-saved-pages(\<name\>)  | Return the number of saved pages from `<SavePages>`. sd:dimexpr(\<string>) | Evaluate the string as a dimension with a unit.
+Handy if you want to add / multiply two lengths. sd:alternating(\<type\>, \<text\>,\<text\>,.. ) | On each call the next element will be returned.
 You can define more alternating sequences by using distinct type values.
 Example: `sd:alternating("tbl", "White","Gray")` can be used for alternating color of table rules.
 To reset the state, use `sd:reset-alternating(<type>)`. sd:filecontents(\<binarycontent>) | Save the given contents into a file and return the file name. sd:first-free-row(<areaname>) | Return the first free row of this area (experimental).